What Should Your Next Step In Authorship Be?

 How To Fix It…

-First of all, you have to craft realistic, likeable, unique characters who are compelling enough to attract a reader’s interest and make them care for the character.
+First of all, you have to craft realistic, likeable, unique characters who are compelling enough to attract a reader’s interest and make them care for the character, and create the emotional hook event sometime after introducing the character.

 Every choice should leave the reader cheering or crying.
 The character’s morals and upbringing should either resonate with your reader, or come from a place where the reader can sympathize with or understand their choices.